 Why didn’t The Little Match Girl go home?

-The girl is afraid to go home because she has not sold any matches and expects to be punished.
-She also knows her home is cold and unsafe, which makes staying outside feel like the lesser danger.
+She is afraid to go home because she has not sold any matches and expects to be punished.
+She also knows home is cold and unsafe, which makes staying outside feel like the lesser danger.

 What happens at the end of The Little Match Girl?

 At the end of the story, the girl is found in the cold the next morning after lighting her last matches.
-While the ending is sad, it is often read as a reminder to act with compassion and to care for those who are vulnerable.
+The ending is tragic, and it is often read as a call for compassion and action.

 Why is The Little Match Girl such a sad story?

-The story is sad because the girl is alone, cold, and ignored by others while the world around her celebrates.
-Its sadness helps highlight the importance of kindness and encourages readers to think about how their actions affect others.
+The story is sad because the girl is alone, cold and ignored by others while the world around her celebrates.
+Its sadness helps show why kindness and attention matter.

 Is The Little Match Girl suitable for children?